Jeum1331/Splunk/README.md

 ## Splunk Security Monitoring Practice

 # Overview
-Welcome to my cybersecurity practice repository!
 This repository showcases my hands-on experience with Splunk, focusing on security monitoring, log analysis, and alerting.
 This project simulates a real-world SOC (Security Operations Center) scenario for a fictional company, Virtual Space Industries (VSI), where I play the role of an SOC analyst.

 # Scenario
 VSI designs virtual-reality programs for businesses.
 Recently, rumors suggest that a competitor, JobeCorp, may attempt cyberattacks to disrupt VSI's operations.
 My role as an SOC analyst is to use Splunk to monitor VSI’s systems and detect potential security threats.

-# Key Objectives
+# 🔑Key Objectives
 <ul>
   <li>Load and analyze Windows Server logs to monitor VSI’s intellectual property.</li>